"I have no regrets, I highly recommend the surgery"

 In November 2016 Laurie’s annual exam went the same as the previous year.
 But her gynecologist reminded her that sooner or later she would need to take action.

-Within a five months of her annual exam, Laurie discovered that her gynecologist was right.
+Within five months of her annual exam, Laurie discovered that her gynecologist was right.
 She went from no symptoms to feeling like everything was going to fall out.